shaheryarshakeel/leetcode-daily/README.md

 # leetcode-daily
-Practicing data structure and algorithm learnings daily on leetcode.
+Practicing data structures and algorithm learnings daily on leetcode.